Bill Etheridge

-William Milroy Etheridge (born 18 March 1970) is an English politician who was previously a Member of the European Parliament (MEP) for the West Midlands region.
+William Milroy Etheridge (born 18 March 1970) is an English politician who was a Member of the European Parliament (MEP) for the West Midlands region.
 He was elected in 2014 as a UK Independence Party (UKIP) candidate, but left the party in October 2018.
 He briefly joined the Thurrock Independents before joining the Libertarian Party and serving as its deputy chairman.
 In 2019, he left the Libertarian Party and joined the Brexit Party, before rejoining UKIP in September 2020.
-He unsuccessfully stood for UKIP leader in 2016, and 2024.
+He stood unsuccessfully for UKIP leader in 2016 and 2024.

 Early life

 Etheridge was educated at Parkfield High School, Wolverhampton Polytechnic (now University of Wolverhampton) and Dudley College.

 Etheridge joined the Conservative Party in 2008.
 Both he and his wife, Star, unsuccessfully stood as Conservative candidates in the Dudley Metropolitan Borough Council elections in 2010.
 In March 2011, they resigned from the Conservatives after their membership was suspended following complaints from party members that they were photographed posing with knitted golliwogs on their Facebook profile pages as part of a protest against political correctness.
 They joined the UK Independence Party and he stood, unsuccessfully, as UKIP candidate in the Dudley council elections in 2011 and 2012.